 The Sarn Helen, or Wales Coast 2 Coast, is a 430km epic trail that ebbs and flows its way from Conwy in North Wales, to Worm's Head on the Gower, South Wales.

 The trail passes through some of the most beautiful and breathtaking scenery in Wales.
-You will traverse the crags of Snowdonia, ride the spine of the Cambrian Mountains, and cross wild Brecon Beacons.
-All in one week.
+You will traverse the crags of Eryri, ride the spine of the Cambrian Mountains, pass over Bannau Brycheiniog, and cross The Gower, all in one week.

 It's a trail that will test your stamina and bike riding skills, but will leave you with lifelong memories of travelling through one of the most rugged and beautiful landscapes in the world.